getcodelimit/codelimit/README.md

 metrics that developers are overwhemled and loose focus on the most important
 metric: function length.

-Code Limit measures only one metric but it tries to be the best developer tool for measuring function length.
+Code Limit measures only function length but it tries to be the best developer tool for measuring it.
 By notifying developers when it's time to refactor, Code Limit prevents unmaintainable code.

 Let's keep your software maintainable and start using Code Limit today!